 - Bambusa multiplex – Grows best in zones 8 through 11 and grows in semi-shade.
 Doesn’t thrive in temperatures below 15 degrees Fahrenheit.
 Grows to 14 to 16 feet.

 - Golden Goddess – Hardy in zones 8 through 10 and enjoys partial to full sun.
-Grows to 6 to 8 feet tall.
-Canes are slender and graceful.
+Grows to 6 to 8 feet tall and canes are slender and graceful.

 - Black bamboo – Recommended from zones 7 through 10 and hardy to 5 degrees Fahrenheit.
 Grows to about 25 feet tall.
 Culms turn black within about three years.

 Bamboo Gardening – Garden Design Ideas For Bamboo

-Asian landscaping relies heavily on bamboo backyard for privacy and interest.
+Asian landscaping relies heavily on bamboo in the backyard for privacy and interest.
 Bamboo landscaping is convenient because you don’t need a lot of plants to fill an area.
-Fast-growing bamboo backyard fills in the spaces within a few years.
+Fast-growing bamboo fills in the spaces of even large backyards within a few years.
 Therefore, it’s the perfect plant for people who love a beautiful garden but don’t want to do a lot of work.

 What’s more luxurious than relaxing in a sanctuary surrounded by giant bamboo?
-Plant a grove, and then cut a path through the center to give yourself a refuge among the chaos of daily life.
+Plant a grove, and then cut a path through the center to give yourself a refuge from the chaos of daily life.
 According to Bamboo Botanicals, Chinese Timber bamboo is ideal for creating a grove.
-Make sure that you have a large enough property to support its spreading behavior.
+Just make sure that you have a large enough property to support its spreading behavior.